wzeng0/particle_filter_project/README.md

    * This finds how much the
 ### Measurement model:
  * Location: update_particle_weights_with_measurement_model
- * Description: Here we updated the weights using the monte carlo localization we learnt in class.
+ * Description: Here we updated the weights using the likelihood field model.
 ### Resampling:
  * Location: Resample_particles and draw_random_sample helper function
  * Description: In this, we drew a random sample from our weighted list of the particle positions and their weights